MSU-Libraries/kube-doc/README.md

 * **CronJob** - Run a pod, specifically its command, on a given schedule.
 * **ConfigMap** - A key and value stored in Kubernetes.
 Used to store data across the cluster, such as environment variables or config files.
 * **Secret** - A key and value, similar to a ConfigMap, but used for secured data, such as security keys, passwords, or other sensitive data.
 * **Volume** - Provides storage to a pod which may last beyond a container's lifetime.
-May, or may not, refer to actual persistant storage.
+May, or may not, refer to actual persistent storage.
 * **StatefulSet** - Similar to a Deployment, but with additional guarantees about ordering and consistency.
 Helpful in creating non-stateless services.

 ## Basics of Kubernetes